Serkan Nihat: Career

-Commercial and Branded Content
+Advertising

 In the 2010s, he directed commercials for brands like Barclays, Unilever, and John Lewis.
 In 2018, he won a Silver Dolphin at the Cannes Corporate Media & TV Awards for a Barclays campaign.

-Feature Film: Exodus (2025)
+Exodus (2025)

 Nihat's debut feature, Exodus, premiered in the European Film Market at the 2024 Berlin International Film Festival.
 It then opened the London Independent Film Festival (LIFF) on 19 April 2024 and won Best Drama Feature.

 Exodus also received Best Drama Feature at the Touchstone Independent Film Festival and the Special Jury Prize at the Montreal Independent Film Festival.

 Nihat co-wrote Exodus with Erkan Çıplak and Refik Güley, collaborating with cinematographer Tom Bryan.

 Themes and reception

-Nihat’s work frequently addresses themes of political realism, migration, and identity.
+Nihat's work frequently addresses themes of political realism, migration, and identity.
 In an interview with T‑Vine, he described Exodus as aiming to “give a human face to the migration issue.”

 Phil Hoad of The Guardian praised the film's ambition but noted that its characters felt emblematic rather than fully developed.